 Note: This article explains at what age you can access your superannuation benefits.
-If you are seeking information on when you can claim the Age Pension, see SuperGuide article Age Pension age increasing to 67 years (not 70 years).
+If you are seeking information on when you can claim the Age Pension, see SuperGuide article Age Pension age increasing to 67 years.

 We receive hundreds of questions each year asking when you can retire under the superannuation rules (and access super benefits), and any special conditions you need to meet before you can take your super benefits.

-The key concept that every Australian needs to be aware of in terms of superannuation, and accessing super benefits, is ‘preservation age’, which is the age at which you can retire and access your super benefits (assuming you have also retired).
+The key concept that every Australian needs to be aware of in terms of superannuation, and accessing super benefits, is ‘preservation age’, which is the minimum age at which you can access your super benefits (assuming you have also retired).
 Note that preservation age is different from ‘Age Pension age’.